Skip to content

 What about 4096 bits?

 If 2048 is good, why not 4096 to be "even safer"?
 In practice, 4096 is rarely recommended for DKIM: the key becomes very long (several strings, bulky DNS records), some implementations handle it poorly, and the real security gain over 2048 doesn't justify it for email signing.
 The consensus stays 2048 bits: the best compromise between robustness and compatibility.
-Reserve 4096 for very specific cases, knowingly.
+4096 stays reserved for very specific cases, chosen knowingly.

-How to know your current key size
+Identifying the current key size

 Migrating from 1024 to 2048 without breaking anything